Quantum effects of black holes and cosmological constant problem: Introduction

 \section{Introduction}

-In recent years, our understanding of nature covers from a large scale structure of the universe to a microscopic structure of sub-atomic elements.
-The former is described by the theory of general relativity and the latter is governed by a quantum theory of gauge fields.
-However, unified understanding of these two fundamental theories are not established yet in a widly accepted manner to date.
-A construction of quantum gravity of a four-dimensional space time is one of the most important target of fundamental physics.
+From the cosmic scale to the sub-atomic scale, our understanding of nature has increased considerably in recent years.
+Phenomena on the scale of the Universe are described using the theory of general relativity, whereas the quantum theory of gauge fields governs the microscopic scale.
+However, the unification of these two fundamental theories remains to be achieved.
+The development of a quantum theory of gravity in four-dimensional space-time is one of the most significant challenges of modern fundamental physics.

-Before establishing modern quantum mechanics, the old quantum theory played an essential role to understand an atomic system, and it assisted to construct the modern theory.
-For example, the Bohr--Sommerfeld quantum condition succeeded to calculate quantum-mechanically possible (discrete) energy-states for a hydrogen atom.
-This success induced an idea of a matter (electron) field given by de Broglie\cite{10.1051/anphys/192510030022}.
-Whereas the Bohr--Sommerfeld quantum condition is applicable only for systems with a periodic motion, its applicability was extended to systems with a non-periodic motion by Einstein\cite{Einstein:422242} and Brillouin\cite{brillouin1926remarques}.
-Later, Keller\cite{KELLER1958180} improved the method to add a correction term to the quantization condition due to boundary conditions, and thus, it is now referred to as the Einstein--Brillouin--Keller (EBK) quantization.
-The correction term introduced by Keller is refined by Maslov\cite{maslov75theory,maslov1965wkb} and Arnol'd\cite{Arnol'd1967} in context of symplectic geometry, and thus, this correction term is referred to as the Keller--Maslov--Arno'ld (KMA) term in this paper.
+The old quantum theory played an essential role in developing our understanding of atomic systems and in the growth of modern quantum mechanics.
+For example, the Bohr--Sommerfeld quantum condition successfully predicted the hydrogen atom's allowed (discrete) energy states.
+This success led to the concept of a particle (electron) field, as described by de Broglie\cite{10.1051/anphys/192510030022}.
+Whereas the Bohr--Sommerfeld quantum condition applies only to systems undergoing periodic motion, its applicability was extended to systems in non-periodic motion by Einstein\cite{Einstein:422242} and Brillouin\cite{brillouin1926remarques}.
+Later, Keller\cite{KELLER1958180} further developed the theory by adding a correction term to the quantization condition to account for the boundary conditions.
+This effect is now known as Einstein--Brillouin--Keller (EBK) quantization.
+Keller's correction term was refined by Maslov\cite{maslov75theory,maslov1965wkb} and Arnol'd\cite{Arnol'd1967} in the context of symplectic geometry by introducing the so-called Keller--Maslov--Arnol'd (KMA) correction term.